Greenhouse Heater (UK): The 6 Best Heaters on the Market in 2022

 - Expensive to run

-Running this device 24/7 might be a bit too costly, but it’s great for staying warm while you’re in your greenhouse.
-If you intend to operate the heater for an extended time, be sure to provide proper ventilation to avoid Carbon Monoxide build-up.
+If you intend to operate the device for an extended time, be sure to provide proper ventilation to avoid Carbon Monoxide build-up.

-The heater’s feet are coated with non-slip rubber, and a carry handle makes it easy to bring the unit with you.
-The device’s IPX4 rating certifies the heater as splash-proof.
+What’s more, it’s fairly energy-efficient, so the running costs won’t overwhelm you.
+Also note that the heater’s feet are coated with non-slip rubber, and a carry handle makes it easy to bring the unit with you.

 - Dimensions: 28 x 19.5 x 31.5 cm